 - Carbon Monoxide: indoor levels of CO are generally similar to levels found in the air outside of the occupied building.
 The current regulatory permissible exposure limit (PEL) as set by Cal/OSHA is 25 ppm.

-- Involve Other Department: EH&S will call upon Physical Plant Management, Facilities Planning, Design & Construction, the Student Health Center and Risk Management for expertise.
+- Involve Other Departments: EH&S will call upon Physical Plant Management, Facilities Planning, Design & Construction, the Student Health Center and Risk Management for expertise.

-- Evaluate Findings: conditions and measured/monitoring results are compared to criteria established through standards, codes, guidelines and good practice.
+- Evaluate Findings: conditions and measured/monitoring results are compared to criteria established through standards, codes, guidelines and good practices.

 - Identify Solutions: the need for corrective actions and controls is identified, and solutions are recommended.